 This article tells you how to recognize this pattern, what it means, and how to use it.

 The Dragonfly Doji is a candlestick pattern used in technical analysis to identify potential trend reversals in the market.

 It is recognized by its small body, long lower shadow, and absence of an upper shadow.

-The opening and closing prices are usually situated at or near the high of the session, indicating strong buying pressure.
+The opening price (as well as the closing price) are usually at or near the highest price of the session, indicating strong buying pressure.

 Look for a small real body, or no real body at all, that is often colored or outlined differently from other candles.

 Notice a long lower shadow, indicating that prices dipped significantly during the session but recovered by the end.